EllAchE/nba_tipoff/PREDICTION_MARKET_README.md

 ### Sportsbook Regulations

 - Sportsbooks have regional restrictions, they vary from country to country and region/state
+- Many sportsbooks will share a common data provider, common parent company or common set of odds.
+  So it's important to understand if 2 books could be paired.
 - Sportsbooks can/will kick you off for violating their terms of service
-- Arbitrage betting is a reason to kick you off
+- Arbitrage betting is a reason to kick you off (I believe, policies aren't explicit so I read a bunch of stuff British people said)
-- Violating the "one account, one user" policy is another reason to kick you off **- Coordinating with a cabal/syndicate to get around bet sizing limits is against the terms of service, even if the bets are made independently**
+- Violating the "one account, one user" policy is another reason to kick you off
+- **Coordinating with a cabal/syndicate to get around bet sizing limits is against the terms of service, even if the bets are made independently**
 - There are payout limits on props bets.
 For drafkings that is set at $20,000, but it likely varies based on exchange.
   With experience having placed bets, I have yet to hit limits on betmgm or draftkings (betting as much as $1000) while on fanduel and bovada I have yet to hit any limits.

+- I've also placed a decent number of arbitrage bets among various value-based bets and have yet to be limited or kicked off platform.

 # Prediction Markets